OpenTranslationBible/open-bible/en-GB/66.Revelation/md/revelation-17.md

 ## Revelation 17:12

-The ten horns you saw are ten kings who have not yet received a kingdom, but they will receive authority as kings with the beast for one hour.
+The ten horns you saw represent ten kings who have not yet received their kingdoms, but they will be granted authority as kings alongside the beast for a brief period.

 ## Revelation 17:13